open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 We didn't have one place, around which it developed, but with time, we put the different systems together. {{< /card2 >}}

 > You have no clear organizational structure.
-Does that mean everybody works on what they're interested in or whatever they decide to work on? <!-- Later, you discuss what of the work is included in some kind of mainline version of the Open MRI, I guess everyone has their own version of this, this Open MRI, and there is no mainline version of it. -->
+Does that mean everybody works on what they are interested in or whatever they decide to work on? <!-- Later, you discuss what of the work is included in some kind of mainline version of the Open MRI, I guess everyone has their own version of this Open MRI, and there is no mainline version of it. -->

 {{< expand "Show answer">}}
 I can tell you the short history of how things happened, how it was supposed to be and how it has developed in practice.
 Initially, we wanted to have an open platform around Open Source Imaging where people start working in one direction.
 We started off by providing simple visibility to the scientists, something that was not there.
 If they do open source, visibility inside the community is an extra effort.
 This is how it started.
-We highlight the projects, you get visibility, you get something back and you're in a way part of this community.
+We highlight the projects, you get visibility, you get something back and you are in a way part of this community.
 But I think one of the most difficult things in most such community efforts and things in general is its own interests and ecosystems.
 Everyone had the urge to keep it in their own domain, repositories, websites and servers.
 It didn't happen that we had one place and around this place it developed, everyone was doing their small modules.
 With time we put this together.